Integreight/1Sheeld-Arduino-Library/README.md

 ## Overview ##

-This library is crucial when working with 1Sheeld board, as it is the interface to your smartphone's accessories, sensors and virtual shields.
+This library is crucial when working with 1Sheeld board, as it is the interface to your smartphone's accessories, sensors and virtual [Arduino shields](http://1sheeld.com).
 It allows you to communicate and interact with our mobile app using our own custom protocol.

 ## Installation ##